 Now separate the gasket from the steel frame gently using a razor knife.
 Be patient, as this will take several rounds to remove completely.

 Step 2: Clean The Steel Frame

-Once the gasket is removed, use some wood chisel or a small putty knife to clean the steel frame.
+Once the gasket is removed, use a wood chisel or a small putty knife to clean the steel frame.
 Do not be worried if you see some glue residue on the surface.
 The surface should, however, be smooth and even.